Jenkins Best Practices: How to Automate Deployments with Jenkins

-- Innovation: With Experimentation the business may be surprised by user validated results which may lead to further changes or new opportunities in the market.
+- Innovation: With experimentation, the business may be surprised by user-validated results that may lead to further changes or new opportunities in the market.
 Seeing what users actually do in an application can generate new ideas for further Experimentation.

 Stages of Continuous Deployment

 Continuous Deployment is a process.
-While there may be many stages and environments depending on an organization's needs, 4 basic stages are required:
+While there may be many stages and environments depending on an organization's needs, four basic stages are required:

 - Commit Changes: Saving your changes to the Source Control Repository after you’ve finished working on them.

-- Build: Source Code files are converted into a stand-along form that can function (on a local machine, test server, cloud, etc)
+- Build: Source Code files are converted into a stand-alone form that can function (on a local machine, test server, cloud, etc.)